cloud-coder/docker-lab-2016/part-1/lab-instructions.md

 Now, we will take this a step further and customize the image in a repeatable manner by building an image using instructions from a Dockerfile.
-"A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image."
+"A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image."[ref 1](https://docs.docker.com/engine/reference/builder/)

 "The Docker daemon runs the instructions in the Dockerfile one-by-one, committing the result of each instruction to a new image if necessary, before finally outputting the ID of your new image.
 The Docker daemon will automatically clean up the context you sent.
-Whenever possible, Docker will re-use the intermediate images(cache), to accelerate the Docker build process significantly."
+Whenever possible, Docker will re-use the intermediate images(cache), to accelerate the Docker build process significantly." [ref 2](https://docs.docker.com/engine/reference/builder/)

-1. Open a terminal window and create a directory on your local machine
+1. Open a terminal window and create a directory on your local machine (e.g. mycontainer)
+2. Change to the directory you created  ```bash cd mycontainer```
-2. In the directory create an HTML file called newIndex.html, with the following content:
+2. In the directory create an HTML file called ```newIndex.html```, with the following content:
     ```html
     <!DOCTYPE html>
     <html>